 Child pornography defense lawyer in Bridgeton, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional reputation.
+Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional reputation.
 If you find your accused of possessing or distributing child pornography in Bridgeton, MO, you may be looking at serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical situation.
+It is vital not to leave your defense to chance in such a critical scenario.

-Reach out to the criminal defense attorneys at Combs Waterkotte immediately by calling (314) 900-HELP or contacting us online to schedule a complimentary, no-strings-attached case review.
-Our skilled child pornography defense lawyer is ready to meet with you personally, analyze the details of your case, and offer insights on the appropriate course of action.
+Call the criminal defense attorneys at Combs Waterkotte immediately at (314) 900-HELP or reach out to us online for a free, no-obligation consultation.
+Our expert child pornography defense lawyer will meet with you one-and-one, discuss the specifics of your case, and provide guidance on next steps.

 What Can Lead to Child Pornography Charges in Bridgeton, MO?

-- Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.
+- Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

-- Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.
+- Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-- Sexual Exploitation of a Minor: Encompasses filming, photographing, or being involved in any aspect of the creation process of child pornography.
+- Sexual Exploitation of a Minor: Filming, photographing, or taking part in any aspect of the creation process of child pornography.

 St. Louis County Resources